Australian Floorcare Guide

 Wood Floor finishes

-Polyurethane: This is effectively a layer of plastic which protects and seals the wood.
-It is by far the most common sealant used today.
-Never apply oil or wax to polyurethane.
+Polyurethane: This finish forms a protective plastic layer over the wood, sealing and safeguarding it.
+Polyurethane is by far the most common finish used today.
+Never apply oil or wax to a polyurethane floor, as it can damage the protective layer.
 For an optimum gloss surface use a polisher fitted with diamond pads.

 Back to top

-Laminate flooring is constructed of a number of layers that are bonded together by pressure and/or heat.
-A durable transparent surface layer of melamine resin resists scratching and staining and also protects the printed design layer below.
-The core is made of high density fibre or particle board, and the backing is a water resistant material, normally melamine resin or treated paper.
-Laminate is graded by its wear resistance.
+Laminate flooring is made of several layers bonded together under pressure or heat.
+The top layer is a durable, transparent melamine resin that resists scratches and stains while protecting the decorative design layer beneath.
+The core is usually high-density fibreboard or particleboard, and the backing is a water-resistant material, often melamine resin or treated paper.
+Laminate is graded according to its wear resistance.

 Back to top

-The most commonly used tiles are ceramic and porcelain which are made in completely different ways but are often confused.
+The most commonly used tiles in homes are ceramic and porcelain.
+Often confused by their similarities, they are made using very different processes.

-Ceramic tiles have a durable surface glaze which carries the pattern and colour, below which is softer material often of a different colour.
+Ceramic tiles have a durable glazed surface that carries the colour and pattern.
+Beneath the glaze is a softer material, often in a different colour, which forms the bulk of the tile.

-Porcelain tiles are much denser, harder and are highly water resistant.
-The hardness and the colour normally go all the way through, so chips and damage are much less likely and if they do occur are less visible.
+Porcelain tiles are denser, harder, and highly water-resistant.
+Their colour and hardness usually extend all the way through the tile, making chips and damage much less likely, and if they do occur, they are far less noticeable.

 Care and cleaning of ceramic and porcelain tiled floors

-As with all flooring, the best care is regular care.
-Vacuum at least once a week, more often for heavily used areas.
-A combination of grease, moisture, dust and fluff can turn into unpleasant grime if they are not efficiently removed.
-If the tiles are uneven, textured, or have wide grout gaps it is essential to vacuum with a combination head or parquet brush.
+As with all types of flooring, regular maintenance is key.
+Vacuum at least once a week, and more often in high-traffic areas.
+Dirt, dust, grease, moisture, and fluff can quickly build up and form stubborn grime if not removed promptly.
+If the tiles are uneven, textured, or have wide grout lines it is essential to vacuum with a combination head or parquet floor brush.

 Grout